 As we head into autumn, continue harvesting ripe seeds from any summer flowering plants that you want to grow again next year.
-Only harvest the seeds from flower heads when they are hard and brown, then store them in brown paper bags labelled with the name of the plant, the harvest date, and any other important information, ready to sow next spring.
+Only harvest the seeds from flower heads when they are hard and brown.
+Then store them in brown paper bags labelled with the name of the plant, the harvest date, and any other important information, so that they’re ready to sow next spring.
 You should also make sure that seeds are completely dry before you store them away – if needed, place them on a sheet of newspaper and let them dry out for a few days first.

 2. Divide herbaceous perennials

 Herbaceous perennials are those which have non-woody stems and reach their full height and flowering potential within one year.
-They then die back over the winter, and reappear in the Spring.
+They then die back over the winter and reappear in spring.

 For more tips on how and when to divide herbaceous perennials, take a look at this guide from the RHS.
 Alternatively, have a watch of the Waitrose video below which will guide you through the process.